This dictionary is the first online, searchable dictionary for the Pennsylvania Dutch dialect, also known as Pennsylvania German.

 This vowel combination is also heard in an intermediate length: PG waerklich; but for the sake of simplicity, it is marked either long or short.

 Long: (1) when not before r, like a in E gate or e in G geht.
 Takes the place in PG (1) of long G e (PG lege, Zedre, sehne, Ehr, G legen, Zeder, sehen, Ehre); (2) of long E a in baby, PG Bewi.
-(2) when before r, but not in the final simple er, it is like the PG ae.
-Takes the place in PG of long G e before the semi-vocalic r and when initial, in the inseparable prefix er-, and when in her (PG Erlebnis, Erfinder, her, G her, Erlebnis, Erfinder).
+(2) when before r, but not in the final simple er, it is like the PG ae, e.g., like E bear.
+Takes the place in PG of long G e before the semi-vocalic r when initial, such as in the inseparable prefix er- or the separable prefix her- (PG Erlebnis, Erfinder, herkumme, G Erlebnis, Erfinder, herkommen).

 Both the long and short forms when before r are sounded like a in E what or a in G satt when unaccented, i.e., the PG short a.

 Like long PG e.
 We have adopted this digraph to take the place in PG words (1) of G ei: PG Gsundheet, Schwachheet, Harrlichkeet, Bangichkeet, G Gesundheit, Schwachheit, Herrlichkeit, Bangigkeit (although the G forms of most words which contain these suffixes are also heard); PG beed, heem, weech, G beide, heim, weich; (2) of long G ö (PG schweere, deede, eeschtlich, G schwören, töten, östlich); (3) of äu (PG Beemche, bereechere, Zeem, G Bäumchen, beräuchern, Zäume).